 - Hydrogen peroxide 3% USP (to induce vomiting and to use on infected wounds; check the expiration date from time to time and keep only fresh solution in your kit)

 - Activated charcoal tablets (effective in absorbing much toxics)

 - Betadine solution (a type of antiseptic iodine medicine for wounds to deter infection)

 - Rubbing alcohol (apply on skin as body cooling agent to aid heat stroke or fever; helps break down oils; acts as a drying agent between toes and skin folds, but do not use on wounds as it can damage skin and is not an appropriate antiseptic)

-- Bag Balm (especially useful for treating paw pads)
+- Bag Balm (handy for treating paw pads)

 - Petroleum jelly (helpful aid for taking temperature)